 Avoid cluttering up your ceremony with "stuff" just for the sake of filling time and space.
 "Everything you include in your ceremony should be in service of highlighting the two of you and your relationship," says Reynolds.

-Have the mother of the bride join the bride and her father at the end of the aisle, and have both parents respond when asked "Who presents this woman in marriage?"
+Traditionally, the father of the bride walks his daughter down the aisle and gives her away.
+One twist on this tradition is to have the mother of the bride join the bride and her father at the end of the aisle, and have both parents respond when asked, "Who presents this woman (or man!) in marriage?"

 Instead of a single reader, ask multiple guests to participate by dividing the reading into shorter segments.
 You could also keep them seated, scattered throughout the rows of guests, to surround your guests with the feeling of community.

-Amplify the emotion of a wine box ritual by asking your parents, your wedding party, or all of your guests to write letters to the two of you to include in the box along with your letters to one another.
+There's one unity ritual, in particular, that Reynolds likes to see included, and that's the wine box ritual.
+During a wine box ritual, a wine of the couple's choosing is sealed in commemorative box, along with letters from the bride and groom to each other.
+Down the road, they'll open the box together and drink the wine, read the letters and remember the special day.
+Reynolds suggests taking it one step further: Amplify the emotion of a wine box ritual by asking your parents, your wedding party, or all of your guests to write letters to the two of you to include in the box along with your letters to one another.
 "I always put this in the context of family, and urge the couple to take the best of the people who love them and use that to create a home that is a safe haven," Reynolds explains.
-"I remind the couple that when they reopen the box, the love and support of the people they care about will come tumbling out.
+"I remind the couple that when they reopen the box, the love and support of the people they care about will come tumbling out."

 13. Try to Find an Officiant You Connect To